UniversaBlockchain/UniCherryGarden/README.md

 Uses Akka library for modularity/components and establishing cluster of services.

 PostgreSQL database is used to store and efficiently index the collected blockchain data and the internal state.

+The code is written in Java 11 language (as JDK11 is LTS) and Scala 2.13.
+The Java artifacts are built without using the Scala versioning in their titles, and in JDK11 compatible mode.
+The Scala artifacts are built with the Scala version in their title (cross-building).

 ## Authors